19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Monster Reactions.md

 # Monster Reactions

-When the PCs encounter a monster from a random table, the *Scout* makes a [Charisma](../../Player%20Characters/The%20Ability%20Scores/Charisma.md) check.
+When the PCs encounter a monster from a random table, the *Scout* makes a [Charisma](../../Player%20Characters/The%20Ability%20Scores/Charisma.md) [Check](../Core%20Procedures/Check.md).

 The GM consults the following table to determine the monster's reaction.